 It's is probably the biggest dam on the planet.
 When Hoover Dam completed during the Great Depression in 1936, it was the tallest dam globally.
 It intrigues with its size and exceptional design.
 Explore Hoover Dam through the lens of National Geographic.

-10. Red Rock Canyon is Beautiful
+10. Red Rock Canyon near Las Vegas is Beautiful place to explore

 The Red Rock Canyon National Conservation Area is about 24 km west of Las Vegas.
 Easily visible from the Las Vegas Strip.
 It's referred to for topographical highlights, for example, red sandstone tops.
 It is a mainstream place for climbing, biking, and rock climbing.